 Do I need to sign up for all 7 weeks?
 Families may sign up for one week or all seven weeks camps.

 What is the cost of camp?
-The typical weekly rate for our Morning Adventure, Junior Adventure and Sports camps is $275 (early bird discount rate).
-This rate will be honored as long as payment in full is received by May 1st.
+The typical weekly rate for our Morning Adventure, Junior Adventure and Sports camps is $350 for a half day until 1pm or $410 for a full day until 2:45pm.
 Please note that the early bird discount of $25 per week of camp will automatically be applied at check out and must be paid in full by May 1st.
 Weekly rates for our specialty enrichment camps vary.

 What is the cancellation policy?
-Camps cancelled with ten days notice or more will be reimbursed, minus a $25 cancellation fee per camp, per camper.
-Thereafter a 50% fee will be incurred until the Wednesday before camp end of business day (5pm).
-At that point no reimbursement will be issued.
-If a child misses a day of camp due to illness or for any other reason we are unable to offer a make-up day.
+Camps cancelled with 21 days notice or more will receive a full refund minus a $50 Cancellation Fee per week of camp, per camper.
+Camps cancelled with 14 – 20 days notice will receive a 50% refund.
+Thereafter, no reimbursement will be issued.
+If a child misses a day of camp due to illness or for any other reason, we are unable to offer a make-up day.

 Half Day Options:

 Full Day: Available to children entering 1st -4th (including our Junior Adventures, Sports Adventure, & Enrichment Camps) until 2:45pm.
 There is a flat fee of $60 to add this option for the entire week- no pro-rating.
 Full day must be added at time of registration.

 Childcare After Camp option: Available to children enrolled in our Morning Adventures program that are age 4 and 5.
 Families may choose to add-on a 1:45pm dismissal or a 2:45pm dismissal in our childcare after camp program (CAC).
 Space is limited.
-The first dismissal at 1:30pm will be billed at $12/day and the second dismissal at 2:30pm will be billed at $25/day.
+The first dismissal at 1:45pm will be billed at $12/day and the second dismissal at 2:45pm will be billed at $27/day.